darkeffie/verifoo/README.md

 In this part we are going to configure the framework, database and the verifoo system.
 1. To install this system is really easy, all you have to do is copy the yii-framework and verifoo folders in your `htdocs` folder!
 2. Create a database named verifoo_db in your phpmyadmin and import the verifoo.sql file in a newly created database.
+3. Run your webserver like xammp, wamp or zend.